iasebsil83/C_Files/README.txt

-This program is a simple utility library that will allow you to manipulate files easier than stdio.h does.
+This program is a simple utility library that will allow you to manipulate file a little bit easier than stdio.h does.

 A demonstration program is made in prog.c.